garagehive/garagehive.github.io/docs/xero-errors.md

 #### Account could not be found.
 This error is most commonly seen when a payment was made in Garage Hive without a Payment Method code and means there is a problem with your setup as it should not be possible to do this, please contact support.

-To see what document this error relates to clicking on the “Source” code to the right of the error and the customer ledger entries page will load with the effected document highlighted.
+To see what document this error relates to click on the **Source** code to the right of the error and the customer ledger entries page will load with the affected document highlighted.

    ![](media/xero-error-source.png)